Homemade mint chocolate chip ice cream is a creamy, decadent treat. Make this frozen dessert recipe with real cream, chocolate and fresh mint!

 The combination of these two ingredients is what takes this homemade ice cream to the next level.

 The bittersweet chocolate is finely chopped so that it disperses evenly throughout the ice cream.
 As a result, it melts in your mouth with every spoonful.
 This ice cream recipe may become your new favorite.

-As I mentioned a few weeks ago in my buttermilk ice cream post, I recently upgraded to a super fancy ice cream machine because I make so many frozen desserts during the summer.
+As I mentioned recently in my buttermilk ice cream post, I recently upgraded to a super fancy ice cream machine because I make so many frozen desserts during the summer.
 It cuts back on a lot of the time required to make homemade ice cream, and I’m still loving it.